kazmatw/NCKU-BetterHub/README.md

 ## Installation

-You can easily run this program by entering the following command on your terminal.
-1. Clone the repository, Or enter the following command in your terminal:
+1. Clone the repository, or enter the following command in your terminal:
 ```shell
 git clone https://github.com/kingkazma1109/NCKU-BetterHub.git
 ```